harness/helm-policy-mgmt/README.md

 #Helm chart for policy-management

 ### Requirements
-To use Policy Management you first need to install the .
+To use Policy Management you first need to install postgres database.

 ### Configuration options